Mstrange12/Recruitment-Lead-Tracker/README.md

 # Recruitment-Lead-Tracker

 Please see live here: https://mcs-recruitment-lead-tracker.netlify.app/

-This has also been published to Chrome Web Store as an extension for a recruitment company.
+However, created this as a chrome extension due to this have also published this to Chrome Web Store as an extension for a recruitment company.
+Just waiting for the review to be completed.